brianlin35/data-sci/README.md

 ## Brian Lin's Data Science Portfolio

-Master's in Information and Data Science
+Master in Information and Data Science

 Univeristy of California, Berkeley